 We had a Christmas Miracle this year, too.

 Whichever day we celebrate as a family, whether it’s Christmas Eve or Christmas Day, I shut down the Inn so we can have some uninterrupted time together.

 That day is set aside for my kids, grandkids and other family and closed to everyone else.

 So there we are.
 It’s Christmas Eve.
 We’re sitting amidst the wrapping paper, cookies, and Fritos enjoying a quiet family gathering when the phone rings.
 (Why’d I answer it during family time?
 Just compelled, I guess.)

 Ring, ring, ring!

-Father T: Tonight.
+Tonight.
 Christmas Eve.
 Do you have any room at the Inn?
-(Baby in the background, "Nana, who ith that?!)
+(Baby in the background, “Nana, who

 So you’ll never guess the ending, I’m sure.
 Of course we were not closed!!
 As Grahm said after I told the family about the call, “Like you’re really going to tell a priest on Christmas Eve that there’s no room at the Inn?!”